MicrosoftDocs/win32/desktop-src/direct3dgetstarted/work-with-shaders-and-shader-resources.md

 ---
 title: Work with shaders and shader resources
-description: It's time to learn how to work with shaders and shader resources in developing your Microsoft DirectX game for Windows 8. ms.assetid: '25a11983-e3f6-4bd3-86f1-d660edc4cd4b'
+description: Its time to learn how to work with shaders and shader resources in developing your Microsoft DirectX game for Windows 8. ms.assetid: 25a11983-e3f6-4bd3-86f1-d660edc4cd4b ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Work with shaders and shader resources